 Do I need to eat well?

-Yes, think of your baby being a beautiful seed.
-If you plant it in nutritious soil, and it has all the right conditions to grow, and has come from healthy parents, it will grow well and you are giving it the best chance in life.
+Yes, think of your baby as a seed.
+If you plant it in nutritious soil, and it has all the right conditions to grow, and has come from healthy parents, it will grow well and you are giving it the best chance and start to life.

-I prefer my patients who want to lose weight to focus on being healthy by drinking water and herbal tea, enjoying fruits, vegetables, whole grains and legumes, exercise regularly and to be good to themselves.
+I prefer my patients who want to lose weight to focus on being healthy by drinking water and herbal tea, enjoying a nutritious and varied wholesome diet, exercise regularly and to be good to themselves.
 They seem to fall pregnant more easily when they do this and continue to stay healthy throughout, and not gain weight!
-Start your treatment three months prior to conceiving.
+Start your treatment three months prior to starting trying to conceive.

 Can you help reduce high FSH levels?

-Yes, for women who have high FSH, I can help you rebalance your hormone levels.
+Yes, for women who have high FSH, I can support you to rebalance your hormone levels.

 Why do I take Chinese herbs?

 Herbs nourish your body, eggs and sperm, and most people want to get pregnant sooner than later.
 I recommend you take herbs to increase your fertility naturally and sooner.